Nominations Close 5 March 2021

 - details on each Candidate nominated for Fellowship addressing the criteria set out above

 - a voting paper to indicate whether they believe that the nominee has achieved the required 100 points, based on the criteria set out above.

 Announcement of Fellows

-The announcement of awarded Fellowships will be made at The Research Society Awards evening which will be held on 25 November 2020.
-Details will also be published in the November 2020-January 2021 edition of Research News.
+The announcement of awarded Fellowships will be made at The Research Society Awards evening which will be held on 5 May 2021.
+Details will also be published in Research News.